 Research on Health Costs, Quality and Outcomes (HCQO)

 Within the HCQO budget activity, AHRQ supports research related to six research priorities.
-A summary of each research priority is provided below.
+A summary of each research priority is provided.
 For additional details related to these priorities, select Research on Health Costs, Quality, and Outcomes.

 - Prevention and Care Management.
-The FY 2010 President's Budget Request includes $7,100,000 for research related to prevention and care management.
+The FY 2009 Request includes $7,100,000 for research related to prevention and care management.
 This request maintains the level of support provided the prior year.
-This research priority focuses on two areas: translating evidence-based knowledge into current recommendations for clinical preventive services that are implemented as part of routine clinical practice to improve the health of all Americans; and research to improve care and reduce disparities for common chronic conditions like diabetes, asthma, and heart disease.
+This research priority focuses on two areas: translating evidence-based knowledge into current recommendations for clinical preventive services that are implemented as part of routine clinical practice to improve the health of all Americans; and research to improve care and reduce disparities for common chronic conditions like diabetes, asthma and heart disease.

 - Health Information Technology (Health IT).
-The FY 2010 President's Budget level for health IT research is $44,820,000, the same level of support as the FY 2009 Omnibus level.
-AHRQ's research on health IT is a key element to the Nation's 10-year strategy to bring health care into the 21st century by advancing the use of information technology.
-Established in 2004, the purpose of the Health IT portfolio at AHRQ is to develop and disseminate evidence and evidence-based tools to inform policy and practice on how health IT can improve the quality of American health care.
-Through grants and contracts, AHRQ and its partners identify challenges to health IT adoption and use, solutions, and best practices for making health IT work, and tools that will help hospitals and clinicians successfully incorporate new IT.
+The FY 2009 Request includes $44,820,000 for Health Information Technology (Health IT) research, the same level of support as the FY 2008 Enacted level.
+In FY 2009, $7,477,000 in grants related to the Ambulatory Patient Safety Program will end.
+AHRQ will re-invest these funds in new Health IT grants to support the next phase of the Ambulatory Patient Safety Program.
+AHRQ's research on health information technology (Health IT) is a key element to the nation's 10-year strategy to bring health care into the 21st century by advancing the use of information technology.
+The AHRQ initiative includes more than $166 million in grants and contracts in 41 states to support and stimulate investment in health IT, especially in rural and underserved areas.
+Through these and other projects, AHRQ and its partners will identify challenges to health IT adoption and use, solutions and best practices for making health IT work, and tools that will help hospitals and clinicians successfully incorporate new IT.

 AHRQ's patient safety research priority is aimed at identifying risks and hazards that lead to medical errors and finding ways to prevent patient injury associated with delivery of health care.
 AHRQ supports research that provides information on the scope and impact of medical errors, identifies the root causes of threats to patient safety, and examines effective ways to make system-level changes to help prevent errors.
 Dissemination and translation of these research findings and methods to reduce errors is also critical to improving the safety and quality of health care.
 To make changes at the system level, there also must be an environment, or culture, within health care settings that encourages health professionals to share information about medical errors and ways to prevent them.

 The data from the MEPS have become a linchpin for the public and private economic models projecting health care expenditures and utilization.
 This level of detail enables public and private sector economic models to develop national and regional estimates of the impact of changes in financing, coverage, and reimbursement policy, as well as estimates of who benefits and who bears the cost of a change in policy.
 No other surveys provide the foundation for estimating the impact of changes on different economic groups or special populations of interest, such as the poor, elderly, veterans, the uninsured, or racial/ethnic groups.
 Government and non-governmental entities rely upon these data to evaluate health reform policies, the effect of tax code changes on health expenditures and tax revenue, and proposed changes in government health programs such as Medicare.
-In the private sector (e.g., RAND, Heritage Foundation, Lewin-VHI, and the Urban Institute), these data are used by many private businesses, foundations, and academic institutions to develop economic projections.
+In the private sector (e.g., RAND, Heritage Foundation, Lewin-VHI, and the Urban Institute), these data are used by many private businesses, foundations and academic institutions to develop economic projections.
 These data represent a major resource for the health services research community at large.
-Since 2000, data on premium costs from the MEPS Insurance Component have been used by the Bureau of Economic Analysis to produce estimates of the GDP for the Nation.
+Since 2000, data on premium costs from the MEPS Insurance Component have been used by the Bureau of Economic Analysis to produce estimates of the GDP for the nation.
+In addition, the MEPS establishment surveys have been coordinated with the National Compensation Survey conducted by the Bureau of Labor Statistics through participation in the Inter-Departmental Work Group on Establishment Health Insurance Surveys.

 For details, select Medical Expenditure Panel Survey.